Police capture wanted Kansas kidnapping, assault suspect - NewsBreak

 Police capture wanted Kansas kidnapping, assault suspect

 SHAWNEE COUNTY—Law enforcement authorities investigating an alleged kidnapping and assault have a suspect in custody.
-On Sunday, police received a call for...salinapost.com
+On Sunday, police received a call for...stjosephpost.com

 SHAWNEE COUNTY—Law enforcement authorities investigating an alleged kidnapping and assault have a suspect in custody.
-On Sunday, police received a call for...salinapost.com
+On Sunday, police received a call for...stjosephpost.com

 Comments / 0